BakerBunker/FreeV/README.md

 # APNet2: High-quality and High-efficiency Neural Vocoder with Direct Prediction of Amplitude and Phase Spectra
 ### Hui-Peng Du, Ye-Xin Lu, Yang Ai, Zhen-Hua Ling
-In our [paper](http://home.ustc.edu.cn/~redmist/course/), we proposed MP-SENet: a TF-domain monaural SE model with parallel magnitude and phase spectra denoising.<br>
+In our [paper](http://home.ustc.edu.cn/~redmist/course/), we proposed APNet2: High-quality and High-efficiency Neural Vocoder with Direct Prediction of Amplitude and Phase Spectra.<br>
 We provide our implementation as open source in this repository.

 **Abstract:**